SaintPepsi/svelte-dialog-modal/README.md

 - `preventCloseOnOutsideClick` (`boolean`) - Optional.
 If true, clicking outside the modal will not close it.
 - `type` (`'default' | 'popup'`) - Optional.
 Specifies the type of the modal.
 Can be 'default' or 'popup'.
 - `'data-testid'` (`string`) - Optional.
 A test identifier for the modal.

+## CSS Variables

+- `--DialogModalBackdropColour` - Colour of the `::backdrop` psuedo-element
+- `--padding` - Padding unit for the default popup

 ## License